Deltares/hydromt_fiat/docs/user_guide/user_guide_overview.rst

    occupancy_type = <Key in the Data Catalog, data API key, or path to local data>
    damage_types = <List of damage types, e.g. ["structure", "content"]>
    max_potential_damage = <Key in the Data Catalog, data API key, or path to local data>
-   ground_floor_height = <For now only a number can be entered here for uniform ground floor heights>
+   ground_floor_height = <For now only a number can be entered here for uniform Ground Floor Heights>
-   unit = <The unit of the values in the exposure data inputs, e.g. if the ground floor height in meters, "m">
+   unit = <The unit of the values in the exposure data inputs, e.g. if the Ground Floor Height in meters, "m">

 The following method is used to build or update the **exposure** data: